Anti-Saloon League: Organizational structure and operation

 This 1902 illustration from the Hawaiian Gazette newspaper humorously illustrates the Anti-Saloon League and the Woman's Christian Temperance Union's campaign against the producers and sellers of beers in Hawaii.

-The League was the first modern pressure group in the United States organized around one issue.
+The league was the first modern pressure group in the United States organized around one issue.
 Unlike earlier popular movements, it utilized bureaucratic methods learned from business to build a strong organization.
-The League's founder and first leader, Howard Hyde Russell (1855–1946), believed that the best leadership was selected, not elected.
+The league's founder and first leader, Howard Hyde Russell, believed that the best leadership was selected, not elected.
 Russell built from the bottom up, shaping local leagues and raising the most promising young men to leadership at the local and state levels.
 This organizational strategy reinvigorated the temperance movement.
-Publicity for the League was handled by Edward Young Clarke and Mary Elizabeth Tyler of the Southern Publicity Association.
+Publicity was handled by Edward Young Clarke and Mary Elizabeth Tyler of the Southern Publicity Association.

-In 1909, the League moved its national headquarters from Washington to Westerville, Ohio, which had a reputation for supporting temperance.
-The American Issue Publishing House, the publishing arm of the League, was also in Westerville.
+In 1909 the league moved its national headquarters from Washington to Westerville, Ohio, which had a reputation for supporting temperance.
+The American Issue Publishing House, the publishing arm of the league, was also in Westerville.
 Ernest Cherrington headed the company.
 It printed so many leaflets – over 40 tons of mail per month – that Westerville was the smallest town to have a first class post office.

-From 1948 until 1950 the group was named the Temperance League, from 1950 to 1964 the National Temperance League, and from 1964 to 2015 the American Council on Alcohol Problems (ACAP); in 2016 the group rebranded as the American Council on Addiction and Alcohol Problems (ACAAP).
+From 1948 until 1950 the group was named the Temperance League, from 1950 to 1964 the National Temperance League, and from 1964 to 2015 the American Council on Alcohol Problems; in 2016 the group rebranded as the American Council on Addiction and Alcohol Problems (ACAAP).
 As of 2020 the organization continues its "neo-prohibitionist agenda", with the addition of "other drugs" such as opioids.
 ACAAP is headquartered in Birmingham, Alabama.
 A museum about the Anti-Saloon League is at the Westerville Public Library.

 Pressure politics

-The League's most prominent leader was Wayne Wheeler, although both Ernest Cherrington and William E. "Pussyfoot" Johnson were also highly influential and powerful.
-The League used pressure politics in legislative politics, which it is credited with developing.

-Howard Ball has written that the Ku Klux Klan and the Anti-Saloon league were both immensely powerful pressure groups in Birmingham, Alabama during the Post-World War I period.
-A local newspaper editor at the time wrote that "In Alabama, it is hard to tell where the Anti-Saloon League ends and the Klan begins".
-During the May 1928 primary in Alabama, the League joined with Klansmen and members of the Women's Christian Temperance Union (WCTU).
+The most prominent leader was Wayne Wheeler, although both Cherrington and William E. "Pussyfoot" Johnson were also highly influential and powerful.
+The league used pressure politics in legislative politics, which it is credited with developing.
+Howard Ball has written that the Ku Klux Klan and the Anti-Saloon League were both powerful pressure groups in Birmingham, Alabama, during the Post-World War I period.
+A local newspaper editor at the time writes "In Alabama, it is hard to tell where the Anti-Saloon League ends and the Klan begins".
+During the May 1928 primary in Alabama, the League joined with Klansmen and members of the Woman's Christian Temperance Union.
 When an Alabama state senator proposed an anti-masking statute "to emasculate the order's ability to terrorize people", lobbying led by J. Bib Mills, the superintendent of the Alabama Anti-Saloon League, ensured that the bill failed.

 When it came to fighting “wet” candidates, especially candidates such as Al Smith in the presidential election of 1928, the League was less effective because its audience was already Republican.